What is the thyroid?

 Thyroid hormone plays a significant role in the pace of many processes in the body.
 These processes are called your metabolism.
 If there is too much thyroid hormone, every function of the body tends to speed up.
 It is not surprising then that some of the symptoms of hyperthyroidism are nervousness, irritability, increased sweating, heart racing, hand tremors, anxiety, difficulty sleeping, thinning of your skin, fine brittle hair and weakness in your muscles—especially in the upper arms and thighs.

 You may have more frequent bowel movements, but diarrhea is uncommon.
 You may lose weight despite a good appetite and, for women, menstrual flow may lighten and menstrual periods may occur less often.
-Since hyperthyroidism increases your metabolism, many individuals initially have a lot of energy.
-However, as the hyperthyroidism continues, the body tends to break down.
+Since hyperthyroidism signs shows increases your metabolism, many individuals initially have a lot of energy.
+However, as the hyperthyroidism signs continues, the body tends to break down.
 So being, tired is very common.
 Hyperthyroidism usually begins slowly but in some young patients these changes can be very abrupt.

 At first, the symptoms, mistaken for simple nervousness due to stress.
 If you have been trying to lose weight by dieting, pleased with your success until the hyperthyroidism, which has quickened the weight loss, causes other problems.